Student Wellbeing & Support

 Family Support Beyond Campus

 Balancing university with family or caring responsibilities can be challenging.
-Some support services provide guidance for managing life outside campus.
+Some support services offer guidance to help manage responsibilities outside campus alongside academic life.

 Family support services may include: